jd9327/Two-Tier-App/README.md

-Certainly!
-Here’s a concise README template for your Two-Tier Flask App project.
-You can customize it further based on your specific details:

----

 # Two-Tier Flask App

 A simple two-tier web application built with Flask and MySQL, demonstrating the separation of the application layer and the database layer.